 What colorspace should my files be in?

 There are other color spaces, such as Adobe RGB (1998), but no Windows-based browser can display them correctly.
-The Macintosh browsers Safari and Internet Explorer can, but only under conditions not normally found in everyday browsing.
+The Macintosh browser Safari can, but only under conditions not normally found in everyday browsing.

-To your right you see the same photo displayed in sRGB (above) and Adobe 98 (below).
+Below you see the same photo displayed in sRGB (left) and Adobe '98 (right).
 You'll notice the Adobe version is washed out.
 There is no way around this problem other than to convert your photo to sRGB.

 You get finer increments of skin tone by using sRGB, for example.
-But the pure cyan in HP's original logo can only be accurately represented by Adobe 98, whereas in sRGB you would have to pick a substitute color.
+But the pure cyan in HP's original logo can only be accurately represented by Adobe '98, whereas in sRGB, you'd have to pick a substitute color.

 The best (and shortest) explanation of these tradeoffs is here.